Learning Preferences from Conjoint Data: A Hybrid Structural Deep Learning Approach: Theoretical Framework

 We define the \textit{profile-pair difference}

 which captures the contrast between the two profiles on all attribute dimensions simultaneously.
 Let $Y_{it} \in \{0,1\}$ denote whether respondent~$i$ chose profile~1 in task $t$.
-The total number of choice observations is $N = MT$.
+The total number of choice observations is $NT$.

-Respondent characteristics are collected in a vector $\bfZ_i \in \mathbb{R}^{p_Z}$, which may include demographics (age, gender, education, income), attitudinal measures (political ideology, party identification), and contextual variables (region, urban/rural residence).
-For example, in the candidate-choice experiment, $\bfZ_i$ includes the respondent's party identification, ideology, gender, age, education, income, race, and region---15 variables in total.
+Respondent characteristics are collected in a vector $\bfZ_i \in \mathbb{R}^{p_Z}$, which may include demographics, attitudinal measures, and contextual variables.
+In the candidate-choice experiment, $\bfZ_i$ comprises 19 variables, including party identification, ideology, demographics, employment status, region, 2016 vote choice, and gender attitudes.
 Crucially, $\bfZ_i$ is constant across all tasks for respondent~$i$.